reruo321/Spring-Practice/Spring-Boot/Kotlin/002-Structure/README.md

 * **settings.gradle.kts**: [Name settings script](https://docs.gradle.org/current/userguide/kotlin_dsl.html).

 #### build.gradle(.kts)
 **build.gradle** is the main configuration file for the project's build and dependencies.
+I uploaded my entire codes above, which is provided for you too as a default when using Spring Initializr.
 Let's take a look at the sample step by step.

-(I uploaded my file above.)
+    import org.jetbrains.kotlin.gradle.tasks.KotlinCompile

+First of all, you need to import KotlinCompile to build a Kotlin project with Gradle.

+    plugins {
+        id("org.springframework.boot") version "2.6.3"
+        id("io.spring.dependency-management") version "1.0.11.RELEASE"
+        kotlin("jvm") version "1.6.10"
+        kotlin("plugin.spring") version "1.6.10"
+    }

+We can apply some plugins Gradle provides, using the Gradle plugins DSL.
+You can find community plugins from [https://plugins.gradle.org/](the Gradle plugin portal).
+Give the fully qualified plugin id to declare dependencies of them.

+        id("org.springframework.boot") version "2.6.3"

+You can also apply Kotlin plugins for Gradle, such as *jvm* or *plugin.spring* like the example.

+        kotlin("jvm") version "1.6.10"

 #### .kt
 This is the normal Kotlin source file being compiled by the Kotlin compiler.